-The Bishop’s Palace (or Episcopio) was designed as a background to the square.
+The Bishop’s Palace (or Episcopio) in Lecce was designed as a background to the square.
 First built in the 15th century, the palace endured a 50-year reconstruction that was completed in 1639.
-However, it was in 1758 that the ornamental facade and clock were added.
+However, it was in 1758 that the ornamental façade and clock were added.

 Piazza del Duomo di Lecce Seminario

 The seminary (or seminario) is considered by many to be the finest Baroque architecture in all of Lecce.
-Designed by Giuseppe Cino and completed in 1729, the enormous building takes up the entire western length of the square.
+Designed by Giuseppe Cino and completed in 1729, the enormous building takes up the entire western length of Piazza del Duomo.
 The windows and columns provide balance, enhanced by fine sculpting.

 Lecce Piazza del Duomo Campanile

 The 230-foot-tall Lecce bell tower was built by Giuseppe Zimbalo (who also built the cathedral) and was completed in 1682.
 It soars five stories into the sky, adding dimension and an air of dominance to the square.
 It has been used as a watchtower, but is also representative of the Bishop’s power in Lecce.

 We want to know: Have you visited the Piazza del Duomo in Lecce, Italy?
 What were your impressions of the Lecce Duomo Square – and how does it compare to other similar Cathedral squares have you been to in Europe?
 Tell us in the comments!